Bhupesh-V/Bhupesh-V.github.io/now.md

 ## Working on personal projects

 - Started a minimalistic web based tool, [**osscooking.com**](https://osscooking.com/) to analyze what's happening in open-source projects as a busy dev with just 10 minutes to spare.
-- Recently started a new project called [shedock](https://github.com/shedock/shedock), it's an experimental tool to dockerize shell scripts.
-Doing this exercise to learn more about the container and shell ecosystems.
-- Launched a stupid & fun little thing called [heavenorhell.xyz](https://heavenorhell.xyz/), a poll based social experiment app to capture everyone's sentiment on where they wanna go, heaven or hell?

 ## Trying to lead efforts as a community lead